Angie-gh/Unit1/README.md

-# Fundamentals of Programming in Pyhon
+# Fundamentals of Programming in Python
 [Return to Home](https://angie-gh.github.io/adix.github.io/)

 ***********************************************************************************

 Purpose of this page: